Oliveya-15/SnakeGame_Python/README.md

 2. **Install dependencies**: Ensure you have Python and Pygame installed.
 Run: >> pip install pygame
 3. **Run the game**: Start the game by running: >> python snake.py

-🎮 **Controls**
-Arrow Keys: Move the snake up, down, left, and right.
+🎮 **Controls Arrow Keys**: Move the snake up, down, left, and right.
 Play Again Button: Restart the game after losing.
 Quit Button: Close the game after finishing.

-🌟 **Contributing**
-Contributions are welcome!
+🌟 **Contributing**: Contributions are welcome!
 If you'd like to improve this project, feel free to fork it and submit a pull request.
 If you find any bugs or want to suggest new features, open an issue!

 📄 **License**
 This project is licensed under the MIT License - see the LICENSE file for details.